bhuman/VideoAnalysis/README.md

 A YOLOv5 [[1]](#ref) network was trained with an input resolution of 1920x1080 with bounding boxes of the ball and the players including their jersey colors.
 Only 682 images were actually used at a 70/20/10 split.
-The inference takes ~55 ms per image on an M1 Apple Neural Engine.
+The inference takes ~39 ms per image on an Apple M1 Max processor.

 ![](doc/confusion_matrix.png)
 *<div align="center">Confusion matrix of ball and player colors in the test set</div>*